HackYourFuture/React/week1/MAKEME.md

 The homework that needs to be submitted is the following:

-1. Project: Hack Your Weather I
+1. Project: Ecommerce Shop I

 Make sure you _only_ commit the project files to the repository!